 It allows small businesses and freelancers to predict when they are going to get paid more accurately, which in turn allows them to create more accurate plans for their income.
 If they need the payment sooner, then they can use different net terms, instead of net 30

-As a business owner, you need to understand terms like these, so we've put together a comprehensive guide telling you all about adding Net 30 to your invoices.
+As a small business owner, you need to understand terms like these, so we’ve put together a comprehensive guide telling you all about adding Net 30 to your invoices.

-What Does Net 30 Mean?
+What Does the Net 30 Payment Term Mean?